Skip to content

 Then it was the medicine’s turn.

 Since Muhammad Ali’s main focus was to create a powerful army, he had to staff healthy troops and officers.
-But health was something a large sector of the population had an issue with.
+However, a large portion of the population had health issues.
 At the time, diseases were taking their toll on Egyptians of all ages.
 Contagious diseases also broke out, causing mortality rates to rise.

-In other words, Muhammad Ali had to create a health system immediately if he wanted to go on with his objectives.
+In other words, Muhammad Ali had to create a health system immediately to accomplish his objectives.

 With the help of the French doctor Anthony Clot, Muhammad Ali established the first school of medicine in Egypt in 1827.
-Again, the school used European medical standards and started teaching a curriculum that included anatomy, pharmacology and physiology so doctors could establish their medical base, gain experience and be able to practise medicine.
-This helped much in promoting healthcare in Egypt by providing health services for the population.
+Again, the school used European medical standards and started teaching a curriculum that included anatomy, pharmacology and physiology so doctors could establish their medical base, gain experience and practise medicine.
+This helped promote healthcare in Egypt by providing health services for the population.

 Both Egyptian and European doctors worked in the school of medicine.
 At first, it was attached to a military hospital in Abu Zabal, an industrial settlement near Cairo.
-Then, the school was moved to Cairo and renamed Qasr al-Ainy School of Medicine, which would later become one of the best medical research centres and teaching hospitals in Egypt.
+Then, the school was moved to Cairo and renamed Qasr al-Ainy School of Medicine, which would later become one of Egypt’s best medical research centres and teaching hospitals.

 1832: Hakimas, not Midwives

-The School of Medicine was a great success and had a magnificent impact on the development and modernisation of Egypt.
-Yet, there was just a teeny-tiny problem with it.
-It was that all the doctors were men, which meant they did not treat women who needed even more care.
+The School of Medicine was a great success and significantly impacted Egypt’s development and modernisation.
+Yet, there was just one teeny-tiny problem with it.
+All the doctors were men, which meant they did not treat women who needed even more care.

 Back in the day, women sought the help of midwives to assist them while giving birth.
 But even the best of those could not provide the proper care needed.
 So many women got badly infected while giving birth and either died or lost their newborns.
 To help fix this problem, Muhammad Ali appointed Anthony Clot to establish the first school of medicine for women to produce doctoresses or, as it is said in Arabic, Hakimas.

-The early students were basically French women who were living in Egypt.
-To encourage them to continue their studies, get into the workforce and start treating women, students stayed at dormitories for free and were offered food and allowance.
-They were taught Arabic to be able to communicate with Egyptian women.
+The early students were basically French women living in Egypt.
+To encourage them to continue their studies, get into the workforce, and start treating women, students stayed at dormitories for free and were offered food and an allowance.
+They were also taught Arabic to communicate with Egyptian women.
 After graduation, some were given jobs in civil hospitals, and others were appointed instructors at the school to teach new students.

 Doctoresses were even given promotions if they married doctors!

-Establishing a school of medicine for women had a tremendous impact on women’s health especially.
+Establishing a school of medicine for women had a tremendous impact on women’s health.
 Doctoresses used the latest medical techniques when they treated women.
-They followed secure ways to deliver the babies and used vaccination which decreased the number of child deaths dramatically.
-Another pay-off of such reform was changing the mindset of Egyptians, who did not permit the education of women at the time.
+They followed secure ways to deliver babies and used vaccination, which dramatically decreased the number of child deaths.
+Another payoff of such reform was changing the mindset of Egyptians, who did not permit women’s education at the time.
 Comparing women’s health before and after the doctoresses made many people gradually accept sending their girls to schools.

-Muhammad Ali’s main goal was to create a strong army to help split Egypt from the Ottoman Empire and become an independent power on its own.
-Although he died before he could achieve the independence he wished for, Ali did take the Egyptian state to a brand new level thanks to the reforms he made in so many other fields.
+Muhammad Ali’s main goal was to create a solid army to help split Egypt from the Ottoman Empire and become an independent power.
+Although he died before achieving his desired independence, Ali took the Egyptian state to a new level thanks to the reforms he made in so many other fields.
+V

 Leave a comment